Big data architectures

 Analytical data store.
 Many big data solutions prepare data for analysis and then serve the processed data in a structured format that can be queried using analytical tools.
 The analytical data store used to serve these queries can be a Kimball-style relational data warehouse, as seen in most traditional business intelligence (BI) solutions.
 Alternatively, the data could be presented through a low-latency NoSQL technology such as HBase, or an interactive Hive database that provides a metadata abstraction over data files in the distributed data store.
-Azure SQL Data Warehouse provides a managed service for large-scale, cloud-based data warehousing.
+Azure Synapse Analytics provides a managed service for large-scale, cloud-based data warehousing.
 HDInsight supports Interactive Hive, HBase, and Spark SQL, which can also be used to serve data for analysis.

 Analysis and reporting.
 The goal of most big data solutions is to provide insights into the data through analysis and reporting.
 To empower users to analyze the data, the architecture may include a data modeling layer, such as a multidimensional OLAP cube or tabular data model in Azure Analysis Services.
 It might also support self-service BI, using the modeling and visualization technologies in Microsoft Power BI or Microsoft Excel.
 Analysis and reporting can also take the form of interactive data exploration by data scientists or data analysts.
 For these scenarios, many Azure services support analytical notebooks, such as Jupyter, enabling these users to leverage their existing skills with Python or R. For large-scale data exploration, you can use Microsoft R Server, either standalone or with Spark.